Ella-Hoeppner/Pidgin/README.md

 * support compiling type checkers, converters
   * nil?, bool?, char?, num?, int?, float?, symbol?, str?, list?, map?, set?, collection?, fn?, error?, bool, char, num, int, float, symbol, to-list, to-map, to-set, error
 * Make sure shadowing isn't allowed.
-  * Basically just check that arg names of functions aren't core fn names or bound in any enclosing unctions
+  * Basically just check that arg names of functions aren't core fn names, aren't bound globally, and aren't bound in any enclosing functions
   * later there will be special syntax for allowing shadowing, but we can worry about that once GSE is in place, for now we can just entirely disallow it
 * support unquoting
   * I'm acutally not really sure how other lisps handle this internally.
 The most obvious solution to me seems to just be building the whole quoted tree with `nil`s in place of the unquoted values, then wrapping the quoted form with `(set-in <quoted form> <path to unquoted form> <unquoted value>)`.